• About us

 This field is for validation purposes and should be left unchanged.

-Borneo Nature Foundation is a not-for-profit conservation organisation.
+Borneo Nature Foundation is a non-profit conservation organisation.
 We work to protect some of the most important areas of tropical rainforest and to safeguard the wildlife, environment and indigenous culture on Borneo.

 TAKE ACTION